kubermatic/docs/content/kubermatic/v2.14/installation/install_kubermatic/_index.en.md

 In addition to the `values.yaml` for configuring the charts, a number of options will later be made inside a special `KubermaticConfiguration` resource.

 A minimal configuration for Helm charts sets these options.
+You can find it in the /examples directory of the tarball.
 The secret keys mentioned below can be generated using any password generator or on the shell using `cat /dev/urandom | tr -dc A-Za-z0-9 | head -c32`.
 On MacOS, use `brew install gnu-tar` and `cat /dev/urandom | gtr -dc A-Za-z0-9 | head -c32`

 ```yaml